lorenwest/node-monitor/README.md

 * *Simple* - Get started quickly
 * *Powerful* - For multi-node enterprise deployment
 * *Lightweight* - Inactive until used, small footprint during use
-* *Flexible* - For custom application monitoring
+* *Flexible* - Easy to write custom monitors for your app
 * *Stable* - Well tested foundation for module developers

 Getting Started
 ---------------

-Install monitor in your package.json, or run the following from your app server directory
+Run the following from your app server directory

     $ npm install monitor

 Then place the following line in your application bootstrap, and restart your server

-    var Monitor = require('monitor').start();
+    require('monitor').start();

 Monitoring your app with a REPL console
 ---------------------------------------